 Even if you're sure it's just a cold, please stay home if you're feeling under the weather.
 Please review all of the health screening questions below prior to your visit, and if your answer to any of them is 'yes' you should stay home and come another time.
 We're all in this together, and sometimes that means staying apart.

 As recommended by the CDC and state guidelines, please maintain a distance of at least six feet from other guests wherever possible.
 Keep your eyes out for signage to denote safe distancing, and be respectful of those around you.

-Our staff has worked incredibly hard to plan for this winter, but this season will be new and different for all of us.
-In many situations we’ll be learning on the fly and adapting to changing rules and realities.
+Our staff has worked incredibly hard to plan for this winter, but this season is new and different for all of us.
+In many situations we’ll be adapting to changing rules and realities with little notice.
 Just as we will be flexible with our plans, we encourage you to be flexible with yours.
 A successful season will require us all to work together.

 - Slide 1

 - Slide 2

 - Slide 3